 It’s not an ordinary fungus.
 It can quickly become a serious threat to your family’s health and your home’s infrastructure.
-We answer calls every day from homeowners who need mold remediation services, so we understand how disturbing it is to find black mold in your bathroom.
+We answer calls every day from homeowners in Chicago, IL and suburbs who need mold remediation services, so we understand how disturbing it is to find black mold in your bathroom.

-3. How Do I Clean Up Black Mold Growing in the Bathroom?
+How to Get Rid of Black Mold Growing in the Bathroom

 Different areas of the bathroom clean up best with different techniques.
 A bleach and water solution works on most surfaces, but it’s good to have specially formulated products on hand too.